anwarmontasir/SNOTEL/README.md

 See demo at https://anwarmontasir.github.io/SNOTEL/.

+## Technologies Used

+As the goal here was the fastest delivery possible, I used jQuery for simple DOM manipulation rather than creating a component architecture.

+App is mobile-friendly.
+Text uses responsive CSS units, and table is legible down to 320px, though at that size the text is small (12px) and toggling units to centimeters causes horizontal scrolling.

+App passes accessibility check using [aXe](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) Chrome extension.

 ## Challenges faced

 Although I reviewed the docs [here](https://www.wcc.nrcs.usda.gov/web_service/AWDB_Web_Service_Reference.htm#_Toc336255535) and [here](https://www.wcc.nrcs.usda.gov/web_service/AWDB_Web_Service_Tutorial.htm), my experience is with REST APIS that produce JSON, and not ones that use SOAP and XML.
 I couldn't figure out how to fetch the desired data from the NRCS API.